Get insider access

 Transducer Planar Magnetic

-The Audeze Maxwell are much more understated in design than the Audeze Penrose Wireless and Audeze Mobius, with mostly black satin design.
-They have a removable boom mic as well as an integrated mic to help them transition into more casual environments.
-Although these headphones come in either an 'Xbox' or 'PlayStation' variant, both models have the same black design.
+The Audeze Maxwell have an understated look, compared to the Audeze Penrose Wireless and Audeze Mobius, with a mostly black satin design.
+They have a removable boom mic as well as an integrated mic to help them fit into more casual environments.
+Although these headphones come in either an 'Xbox' or 'PlayStation' variant, both models have the same dark gray design.
+There's a limited colorway called 'Ultraviolet Edition,' which has a glossy electroplated pink and purple design as well.

 7.0